Minnesota's scenic 61

 Larsmont Cottages are part of the new generation of condo resorts.

-Larsmont Cottages are part of the new wave of townhouse/condo complexes.
+A little farther, Larsmont Cottages are part of the wave of newer townhouse/condo complexes.
 It's on the lakeshore and has a four-season outdoor whirlpool and also a wood-fired Finnish sauna and fire pits.

 Dining: The New Scenic Cafe has imaginative, healthy food and a classy children's menu.
 If you don't have time for a meal, stop in for pie and coffee.
 218-525-6274.